The Valleys series 2: Storylines

-As the night of Valleywood approaches, the group go for rehearsals but Carley is clearly troubled and can't take it anymore.
-She returns to the house, packs her bags and goes back to Cardiff without telling anyone.
+As the night of Valleywood approaches, the group goes to rehearsals, but Carley is clearly troubled and can't take it anymore.
+She returns to the house, packs her bags, and goes back to Cardiff without telling anyone.
 When everyone realises Carley is gone, Natalee and Chidgey pin the blame on each other.
-They all return to the house to find a letter from Carley and Natalee's left angry when Carley calls Chidgey her best friend.
-The night of Valleywood finally arrives and it all goes successful.
-Lateysha is horrified though when she discovers she was wrong about being the headline act and discovers Leeroy actually is.
-Jason pulls some girls and brings them back to the house leaving Jenna jealous, so Natalee stands by her friend and throws the girls out of the house.
-The next morning everyone packs their bags to return to Cardiff but they get a visit from Jordan and AK where they reveal heartbreaking news.
-They confess that they want to continue working with everyone except Nicole and Liam.
+The next morning, everyone packs their bags to return to Cardiff, but they get a visit from Jordan and AK where they reveal that Jordan and AK want to continue working with everyone except Nicole and Liam.